24 Mar Tips for self care and building resilience during times of stress

 - Be kind to yourself and try to stay out of the ‘blame game’.
 Separation is already tough so it is important to monitor your self-talk and try to think of anything (or anyone) that you are grateful for in your life.
 Gratitude also has a profound impact on our physiology and how we feel.

 - Try to get as much quality sleep as possible.
 Scientific research and countless studies reveal that meditation has a profoundly positive, calming effect on the brain and every system within the body.
 There are many excellent meditation apps that focus directly on sleep, others help with anxiety, some offer white noise…the variety and range of options available is extensive.
 Many apps are free.

 Supplemental magnesium is also very helpful and is essential to optimal brain function.

 - It can be immensely helpful to talk with a trusted friend or a trained professional.
-At Lapointe Family Law we offer subsidised sessions with your choice of any of our highly skilled wellness professionals who provide much needed additional support and expert holistic care.
+At Lapointe Family Law we offer affordable legal services and subsidised sessions with your choice of any of our highly skilled wellness professionals who provide much needed additional support and expert holistic care.